carmonac/ts-easy-circuit-breaker/README.md

 - `resetTimeout`: The time in milliseconds after which to attempt closing the circuit.
 - `minAttempts`: (Optional) The minimum number of attempts before the failure threshold is considered.
 Default is 5.
 - `minFailures`: (Optional) The minimum number of failures required to open the circuit, regardless of the failure rate.
 Default is 3.
+- `minEvaluationTime`: (Optional) The minimum time in milliseconds that must pass since the first failure before the circuit breaker starts evaluating whether to open.
+Default is 15ms.

 ## Initial State and Serverless Environments